 Should I see a Chiropractor for a Sports Injury?

-Sport specialist chiropractors have advanced clinical training in the diagnosis and management of sports injuries.
+Chiropractors have clinical training in the diagnosis and management of sports injuries.
 Physical activity is a crucial component of maintaining one’s health, function and quality of life.
 However physical activity, including competitive and recreational sports, and even day-to-day activities, can have an important impact on your musculoskeletal health.
 In fact, musculoskeletal injuries are the largest class of sports injuries, even among elite Olympic athletes1.

 Commonly, sports injuries result from poor adaptation, overtraining or repetitive use of a joint or muscle group.
 Due to the nature of most sports, foot and ankle injuries remain among the most common, followed by back pain.

-Do I need to be an Athlete to see a Sports Chiropractor?
+Do I need to be an Athlete to see a Chiropractor?

-A frequently asked question is whether I treat non-athletes, and the answer is yes, of course!
-I do however utilize much of the same approach in evaluation and treatment as I would for my athletes which in my opinion, can be very useful in treating chronic, stubborn injuries & pain.
+A frequently asked question is whether we treat non-athletes, and the answer is yes, of course!
+We do however utilize much of the same approach in evaluation and treatment as we would for my athletes which in my opinion, can be very useful in treating chronic, stubborn injuries & pain.

 - Rock climbing

-Sports chiropractic is not just for those who are injured.
+Chiropractic is not just for those who are injured.
 This type of therapy can also benefit athletes who want to prevent injuries and improve function and mobility.
-By focusing on posture and muscle imbalances as well as treating areas that are overused, a sports chiropractor can help athletes optimize and enhance their performance.
+By focusing on posture and muscle imbalances as well as treating areas that are overused, a chiropractor can help athletes optimize and enhance their performance.

 As mentioned, a thorough assessment is required in establishing the correct diagnosis and an individual-specific plan of management.
 A standard physical exam will also include a movement assessment which is imperative, since a moving body can at times reveal dysfunctions that a static, non-moving body exam cannot.

-If you are an athlete or someone who is regularly active, a chiropractic sports specialist can help you ensure that you are doing all you can to get back on the course or field as safely and quickly as possible.
-No matter what your experience level, a sports chiropractor can help you recover faster while improving overall athletic performance.
+If you are an athlete or someone who is regularly active, a chiropractor can help you ensure that you are doing all you can to get back on the course or field as safely and quickly as possible.
+No matter what your experience level, a chiropractor can help you recover faster while improving overall athletic performance.